 The master’s degree program will teach you all of the aspects of leading a school as an administrator, including balancing a budget and developing a positive culture among the institution’s teachers and staff members.
 The curriculum is based on real-life scenarios and not theories.
 You will also learn cutting-edge educational administration methods.
 The online master’s degree additionally explores the fundamentals of school administration, school law, curriculum and the evaluation of staff and culture.
 A school principal internship is also part of the program’s requirements.

-Our master’s in education administration online program is accredited by both the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the Council for the Accreditation of Educator Preparation (CAEP).
+Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Our master’s in education administration online program is also accredited by CAEP, the Council for the Accreditation of Educator Preparation.
 The fully online degree offers the flexibility and convenience of being able to complete coursework when it best fits your schedule.

 The online master’s in educational administration consists of 30 credit hours and takes approximately two years to complete.

 - AED 802: Organizational Frameworks and Human Resources

 - AED 803: Evaluation of Staff and Culture

 - AED 804: Diversity in a Global Society

 - AED 900: Administrative Support of Teacher Growth and Student Achievement